 IUPUI is Indiana's premier urban public research university, home to more than 30,000 students within 19 schools and colleges including the IU Medical School.
 IUPUI's innovative practices with respect to health and rehabilitation science have earned national recognition and offer numerous opportunities for collaborative, interdisciplinary teaching and research efforts.
 Notably, the Indiana Center for Musculoskeletal Health, the Center for Translating Research into Practice, and the Diabetes Translational Research Center are all housed on the IUPUI Campus.

-Review of applications will begin August 12, 2019 and applications will be accepted until the position is filled.
+Review of applications will begin in September 2019 and applications will be accepted until the position is filled.
 The preferred starting date for the position is Fall 2019.
 Application materials should include: a letter of interest, current curriculum vitae, a statement of teaching philosophy and names/contact information for three references.

 Indiana University pledges itself to continue its commitment to the achievement of equal opportunity within the university and throughout American society as a whole.
 Indiana University prohibits discrimination based on arbitrary considerations of such characteristics as age, color, disability, ethnicity, gender, marital status, national origin, race, religion, sexual orientation, or veteran status.
 Indiana University shall take affirmative action, positive and extraordinary, to overcome the discriminatory effects of traditional policies and procedures with regard to the disabled, minorities, women, and veterans.